OkomaNdu/juice-shop-devsecops-pipelin/README.md

 ### Centralised Triage in DefectDojo

-Five scanners producing five different JSON / SARIF formats is unmanageable without aggregation.
-The companion helper [`upload-report.py`](upload-report.py) normalises every report and POSTs it into a single DefectDojo engagement via the platform's REST API.
-It can be invoked as a follow-up workflow job, run from a maintainer's workstation against the downloaded artifacts, or scheduled out-of-band on a cadence:
+Seven scanners producing five different JSON / SARIF / XML formats is unmanageable without aggregation.
+The companion helper [`upload-report.py`](upload-report.py) takes a report filename as its single argument, maps it to the matching DefectDojo scan type, and POSTs it into a single engagement via the platform's REST API.
+The `upload_reports` job calls it once per artifact:

 ```python
 # upload-report.py (excerpt)